 - Hair: How long does meth stay in your hair?
 Hair tests can reliably measure meth for up to about six months of prior usage.
 When meth is present in the bloodstream, small amounts are deposited and trapped in hair follicles.
 As hair grows out, the trapped drug remains in the hair until that portion of hair is cut.

 Yes, meth is extremely addictive.
 Any substance or action that causes a reward in the brain will release dopamine so, by increasing dopamine, meth reinforces its own use.

 Meth is one of the most addictive illicit substances, so quitting can be incredibly difficult.

 If you or someone you know uses methamphetamine, it’s likely that they are unable to quit on their own.
-The Recovery Village Palm Beach offers a range of treatment services in South Florida.
-If you are looking for assistance with drug addiction, call The Recovery Village Palm Beach to speak with a representative who can provide additional information about treatment and recovery.
+The Recovery Village Palm Beach at Baptist Health offers a range of treatment services in South Florida.
+If you are looking for assistance with drug addiction, call The Recovery Village Palm Beach at Baptist Health to speak with a representative who can provide additional information about treatment and recovery.

 Medline Plus.
 “Methamphetamine.”
 National Library of Medicine, 2018.
 Accessed July 16, 2019.

 National Institute of Health.
 “DailyMed: Desoxyn, Methamphetamine Hydrochloride Tablet.”
 2019.
 Accessed July 16, 2019.

 National Institute on Drug Abuse.
 “Methamphetamine.”
 2019.
 Accessed July 16, 2019.